nftables

 We strictly block these sources at the network edge.

-This lists reflects our current
+This list reflects our current

 dns-guard configuration.